 Testing interrupt latency

 The test is relatively simple and consists of performing a random number of (random) data and instruction accesses and then triggering an interrupt.
 Measuring the time between the trigger and the interrupts gives a distribution of interrupt latency.
+This method of measuring interrupt latency is explained in details in another article.
 Everything is done with a minimal bare metal environment to minimize the effect of code and data outside of our interests.
 The results would be very similar with an efficient RTOS.

 This is the result of 2 million iterations without any lockdown.